The State of Marijuana in Michigan

 The Michigan Medical Marijuana Card (MMMC) protects citizens under the MMMA and ensures they have access to medical marijuana and cannabis products on a consistent basis, without the risk of incarceration.
 It essentially makes MMMC carriers exempt from any federal (or state) law or loophole that could deem them criminally liable for the possession of marijuana, so long as they have no more than 2.5 ounces on their person at any given time.

 The act ensures that card carriers are not under threat of any legal repercussions in regards to possession in small quantities.
-MMMC carriers’ confidentiality and protection are also guaranteed with regards to employers.
+MMMC carriers’ confidentiality and protection are also guaranteed with regard to employers.

 Guarantees Consistent Access to Treatment